Somehow-Qualified/stream-sites/README.md

 ### Via Netlify Continuous Deployment

 Commit and push your changes to a branch connected to Netlify.
-Netlify will take care of the rest!
+Netlify will take care of the rest with `npm run netlify`.

 > With continuous deployment, Netlify will automatically deploy new versions of your site when you push commits to your connected Git repository.
 This also facilitates features like Deploy Previews.
 (Some features must be enabled in the Netlify UI.) - [Netlify Docs](https://docs.netlify.com/cli/get-started/#continuous-deployment)